 “You know you’re 50 when the only silver lining you can see is on your head,” says Melanie White.

-As I point out in the About Me section of my blog, it seems that despite stereotypes of cranky old people and whiny young adults, the oldest Americans (age 65 and up) are the happiest, followed by young adults (ages 18 to 29), followed by those ages 33 to 44.
+It seems that despite stereotypes of cranky old people and whiny young adults, the oldest Americans (age 65 and up) are the happiest, followed by young adults (ages 18 to 29), followed by those ages 33 to 44.

 On the other hand, those ages 45 to 64 consistently report the lowest levels of happiness with startlingly high rates of depression.
 A 2012 AARP study confirmed there is a U-shaped happiness curve with the early 50s as the lowest point of well-being.

 Turns out nothing much as changed in the last few years.
 The latest study from the Office for National Statistics (ONS) a couple of weeks ago once again confirms that those ages 40 to 59 have the lowest levels of life satisfaction and the highest levels of anxiety.

 The study was based on 300,000 adults in the UK and found that happiness and life satisfaction plummeted in respondents aged 35 and over.
 The trend reverses once respondents hit 60, with people aged 65-79 reporting the average highest levels of personal well-being.

 It seems even people over 90 are happier than us.
 Bummer.